molily/molily.de/_posts/2020-11-21-testing-angular.md

 Protractor is an official Angular project and also originates from Google.
 In a project created with the Angular CLI, Protractor is already installed as the default end-to-end testing framework.

-Just like the unit and integration test we have written, Protractor uses Jasmine for test suites and specs.
+Just like the unit and integration tests we have written, Protractor uses Jasmine for test suites and specs.
 If you are familiar with Jasmine, you quickly get into writing Protractor tests.

 Protractor integrates well with an Angular app under test.
 Protractor waits for Angular to update the page before continuing with the next WebDriver command.
 This feature seeks to make testing Angular applications more robust.